-Following a hypersensitivity reaction to Imuran, the necessity for continued administration of Imuran should be carefully considered on an individual basis.
+Following a hypersensitivity reaction to azathioprine tablets and injection, the necessity for continued administration should be carefully considered on an individual basis.

-Symptoms and signs: Unexplained infection, ulceration of the throat, bruising and bleeding are the main signs of overdosage with Imuran and result from bone marrow depression which may be maximal after 9 to 14 days.
+Unexplained infection, ulceration of the throat, bruising and bleeding are the main signs of overdosage with azathioprine and result from bone marrow depression which may be maximal after 9 to14 days.
 These signs are more likely to be manifest following chronic overdosage, rather than after a single acute overdose.
-There has been a report of a patient who ingested a single overdose of 7.5 g of azathioprine.
-The immediate toxic effects of this overdose were nausea, vomiting and diarrhoea, followed by mild leucopenia and mild abnormalities in liver function.
+There has been a report of a patient who ingested a single overdose of 7.5g of azathioprine.
+The immediate toxic effects of this overdose were nausea, vomiting and diarrhoea, followed by mild leukopenia and mild abnormalities in liver function.
 Recovery was uneventful.

-Treatment: There is no specific antidote.
-Gastric lavage has been used.
-Subsequent monitoring, including haematological monitoring, is necessary to allow prompt treatment of any adverse effects which may develop.
-The value of dialysis in patients who have taken an overdose of Imuran is not known, though azathioprine is partially dialysable.
+The value of dialysis in patients who have taken an overdose of azathioprine is not known, though azathioprine is partially dialysable.

 Azathioprine is an imidazole derivative of 6-mercaptopurine (6-MP).
 It is rapidly broken down in vivo into 6-MP and a methylnitroimidazole moiety.
 The 6-MP readily crosses cell membranes and is converted intracellularly into a number of purine thioanalogues, which include the main active nucleotide, thioinosinic acid.
 The rate of conversion varies from one person to another.
 Nucleotides do not traverse cell membranes and therefore do not circulate in body fluids.
 Irrespective of whether it is given directly or is derived in vivo from azathioprine, 6-MP is eliminated mainly as the inactive oxidised metabolite thiouric acid.
 This oxidation is brought about by xanthine oxidase, an enzyme that is inhibited by allopurinol.
 The activity of the methylnitroimidazole moiety has not been defined clearly.
 However, in several systems it appears to modify the activity of azathioprine as compared with that of 6-MP.
 Determination of plasma concentrations of azathioprine or 6-MP have no prognostic values as regards effectiveness or toxicity of these compounds.